 Reduces Electricity Bills

-Since you will be meeting some of your energy needs with the electricity generated by your solar power system, your energy bills will drop.
+Since you will be substituting some of your energy needs with the electricity generated by your solar power system, your energy bills will drop.
 How much you save on your bill will be dependent on the size of the solar system, your electricity usage, and the utility rate you pay per kilowatt-hour.
-These savings come in two forms; the energy you did not need to buy because your solar powered your loads directly during daylight hours, and the value of excess generation during times that your system may have been producing more power than was being used at times during the day.
+These savings come in two forms; the energy you did not need to buy because your solar powered your loads directly during daylight hours, and the value of excess generation during times where your system may have been producing more power than was being used at times during the day.

 Solar energy can be used for a variety of purposes.
 You can generate electricity (photovoltaics) or heat (solar thermal).
 Solar energy can be used to produce electricity in areas without access to the energy grid, to distill water in regions with limited clean water supplies and to power satellites in space.
 Solar energy can also be integrated into the materials used for buildings.
 Not long ago Sharp introduced transparent solar energy windows.